zdplayground/WiggleNowiggle/README.md

 The folder HS_pre_rec_run2_3 stroes code for dealing with pre-reconstruction power spectrum generated from Hee-Jong's code.
 And the folder reconstruct_run2_3_power for post-reconstruction.

 We are still doing the study.
-Hope us with good luck!
+Wish us good luck!